Cubeir/Vanilla-RTX/README.md

 Please note that this pack relies on some of Minecraft's original art resources (found at [this github repository](https://github.com/Mojang/bedrock-samples/releases)) for proper functioning.
 This is due to a game limitation where texture maps can only be called within the pack and once removed, the game stops defaulting to its own resources, contrary to the usual behavior of Minecraft texture packs.
 Consequently, Vanilla RTX unavoidably has to include a small part of base game's resources as referenced by texture_set.jsons.
 Updates will include latest texture changes to retain parity with vanilla textures and PBR textures are updated accordingly.
+A number of base textures' alpha channels also had to be edited/converted in order to function properly with ray tracing without altering their original appearance.

 ## Tips
 - If you're experiencing low frame rates, [disable Minecraft's VSync](https://youtu.be/E-gANUpoMus?t=12), you can keep VSync on in your graphics card control panel.
 This also reduces input latency when compared to Minecraft's VSync.